JackP2112/WebAppDev2Assignment/README.md

 - View media attributes

-- Multiple select and subsequent deletion (in future also can update)
+- Delete media

 ### Other future features

 - Export selected media to JSON or copy titles to clipboard

 - Option to automatically fetch media data from web on creation

+- Multiple select and subsequent deletion or mass update

 ## Setup.